PauloFilho-019/stripe_nodeAngular/README.md

 # stripe_nodeAngular
 Angular stripe application with node.js

-para iniciar o projeto apos copiar o repositório:
+to start the project after copying the repository:

 npm i

-coloque as suas chaves stripe e a url do seu banco de dados no arquivo.env
+put your stripe keys and your database url in the.env file

 nodemon app.js

-ng serve in front
+ng serves in front